Arranging financial support after you separate

 If you have a voluntary arrangement and you’re struggling with the maintenance you get from your ex-partner, you could try talking to them and explaining why you need more money.

-If your partner can’t afford to pay any more, it's worth checking if you're eligible for any benefits and help with your rates bill.
+If your partner can’t afford to pay any more, it's worth checking if you're eligible for any benefits or help with your council tax.

 Contact your nearest Citizens Advice if you’ve got little or no money spare at the end of each month after separating - an adviser can help maximise your income.